FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: A Unified Fault Tolerance Framework for Checkpoint/Restart and Replication

-However, as we scale up to many processes, we can encounter exceptional cases, like when one of the mappings that need to be read overlaps with our library's mappings or the temporary stack.
+However, as we scale up to many processes, we can encounter exceptional cases, like when one of the mappings that needs to be read overlaps with our library's mappings or the temporary stack.
 While this case is extremely rare, it can still occur frequently in at least one out of thousands of processes.
 Tools like DMTCP tend to abort when these cases are encountered.
 However, as we will test this library in heavy failure conditions where any process, both old and new, can fail at any time, and failures can occur 5-20 times in the whole execution, all these cases must be accounted for.
-When such a case of overlapping memory mappings is encountered, these mappings are instead mapped at a safe address that is free in both the checkpointed and restoring process and later remapped to their original address space.
-Once all the mappings have been read (in their exact locations or otherwise), we find another free region in the current process that is now guaranteed to not overlap with any of the checkpointed process mappings (as it would already be holding the newly read mapping if it was overlapping) and copy our library mappings and another temporary stack at that location.
-We then use longjmp to move the stack pointer to the new temporary stack and program counter to the text segment of our new library mappings.
-We then unmap the old library mappings and the old temporary stack safely, as the control is now using the new mappings and temporary stack, which exists in a memory region that does not overlap with any of the other mappings.
-Now we can safely remap all of the memory regions that were previously mapped to the safe addresses back to their correct locations (which overlaps with the now unmapped old memory mappings and temporary stack).
-This works even when some of these mappings might be one of our library's memory mapping or the temporary stack from the checkpointed processes to which we will soon return control.
-Following that, we set the segment register values to the ones defined in the checkpointed process, encrypt the program counter, stack pointer, and frame pointer values appropriately, and update the original execution contexts of each thread with them.
-This procedure of restoring the original address space is described in Figure \ref{fig:RestoreMap}.
+When such a case of overlapping memory mappings is encountered, these mappings are instead mapped at a safe address that is free in both the checkpointed and restoring processes and later remapped to their original address space.